Items tagged “cardiology”

 179 results found

 A multi-gated (MUGA) cardiac blood scan scan is a common study performed in patients who are receiving potentially cardiotoxic chemotherapy.
 Indications acute myocardial infarction (AMI) coronary artery disease (CAD) evaluation after coronary artery bypass graft surgery cardiomyopathy / my...

 Cardiac myxomas, although uncommon are one of the commonest primary cardiac tumours and account for ~50% primary benign cardiac tumours.
 Epidemiology Cardiac myxomas are the most common primary cardiac tumour in adults but are relatively infrequent in childhood, where cardiac rhabdomyomas are...

 Congenital cardiovascular anomalies are relatively common, with an incidence of up to 1% if small muscular VSDs are included.
 As a group, there is a much greater frequency in syndromic infants and in those that are stillborn.
 Clinical presentation Broadly, congenital cardiovascular anomalies ...

 Hypertension refers to an increase in blood pressure above the 'normal' for the age, sex and ethnicity of the patient.
 This can be specified according to the vascular system involved. systemic hypertension pulmonary hypertension portal hypertension

 Hoffman-Rigler sign (heart)

-The Hoffman-Rigler sign is a sign of left ventricular enlargement where an approximation of the distance between the inferior vena cava (IVC) and left ventricle is used.
-Radiographic features On a lateral chest radiograph, if the distance between the left ventricular border and the posterior ...
+The Hoffman-Rigler sign is a sign of left ventricular enlargement inferred from the distance between the inferior vena cava (IVC) and left ventricle (LV).
+Radiographic features On a lateral chest radiograph, if the distance between the left ventricular border and the posterior border of IVC e...